echemdb/svgdigitizer/doc/workflow.md

 **2: Place a bib file in the folder.**

-The most simple approach is to search the article with [Google Scholar](http://scholar.google.com/).
+The easiest approach is to search for the article with [Google Scholar](http://scholar.google.com/).

 Modify the scholar settings that a bibtex link appears below the citation: